libuv is cross-platform support library which was originally written for Node.js. It’s designed around the event-driven asynchronous I/O model.

 UV_RUN_NOWAITflag, the timeout is 0.

 If the loop is going to be stopped (

 uv_stop()was called), the timeout is 0.

-- If none of the above cases was matched, the timeout of the closest timer is taken, or if there are no active timers, infinity.
+If none of the above cases matches, the timeout of the closest timer is taken, or if there are no active timers, infinity.

-The loop blocks for I/O. At this point the loop will block for I/O for the timeout calculated on the previous step.
+The loop blocks for I/O. At this point the loop will block for I/O for the duration calculated in the previous step.
 All I/O related handles that were monitoring a given file descriptor for a read or write operation get their callbacks called at this point.